paperos-labs/paperos-docs/content/documents.md

 # Documents

 A combination of documents waiting to be signed, completed, or uploaded.
+If document requires signatures, the signature links will be passed through `recipients[]`.

 ## Get Documents by Org